JJ/hoborg/text/text.md

 Gummy?
 It's the plain truth.
 I tell you exactly like it happened.
 Yes, sir, I'm sure, what are you, a fuckin' people's judge?

 Alright, then.
-The story of how I became in the posession of Manuel the Man-Made Man starts in Mobile, a rough and tumble border town of the United All Races People's Republic of Florida.
+The story of how I became in the possession of Manuel the Man-Made Man starts in Mobile, a rough and tumble border town of the United All Races People's Republic of Florida.
 That's a pretty long name for a place that starts at Pascagoula and and goes no further